Akey20/ETL-PROJECT-2/README.md

 An Entity Relationship Diagram is provided in the SQL Folder.

 Assignment of Tasks
-The team anticipates that much of the work for Project 2 will be collaborative during class time with some outside sessions possible.
-As or if needed, some tasks may be assumed by individuals periodically throughout the short project.
+Much of the work for Project 2 was collaborative during class time with some tasks completed individually between groups sessions.